How To Become a Lobbyist

 If the idea of becoming a lobbyist appeals to you, you can get started right now on your career path, even if you’re still in high school.
 Talk to your high school guidance counselor about adding as many classes as possible in communications and government.
 History courses are also important for aspiring lobbyists.

 In addition, consider joining a debate club or similar extracurricular activity.
-Lobbyists need polished communication skills, and practice makes perfect.
+Lobbyists need polished communication skills.

 During your college years and after graduation, you’ll want to explore internship opportunities at relevant organizations.
-Professional networking is just as important for lobbyists as their academics, and you’ll be able to build your network during internships.
+Professional networking is important for lobbyists and you may be able to build your network during internships.

 Earn Your Undergraduate Communications Degree

-During this four-year degree program, you’re likely to study topics such as the following:
+During this degree program, you’re likely to study topics such as the following:

 • Small group communication skills, with a look at participation, leadership, information sharing, problem solving and decision making